 The Stroke Comeback Center is fortunate to have dedicated, experienced and talented professionals who bring expertise and enthusiasm to all of our programs!
 This ensures that members will interact with personnel who have relevant background and expertise, even though our programs and activities do not constitute reimbursable professional services.

 Amy joined the Stroke Comeback Center in 2013.
-Before coming to the Center, Amy was a Senior Speech-Language Pathologist at Medstar National Rehabilitation Hospital where she worked with survivors of stroke and traumatic brain injury.
+Before coming to the Center, Amy was a Senior Speech-Language Pathologist at Medstar National Rehabilitation Hospital (MNRH) where she worked with survivors of stroke and traumatic brain injury.
 Her special interest and research experience is in telerehabilitation, or the delivery of speech services at a distance.
-She also helped establish a peer mentorship program for people with aphasia.
+During her time at MNRH, she also helped establish a peer mentorship program for people with aphasia.
 In her free time, Amy enjoys time with her family, traveling, cooking and running.
 Her favorite part about being at the Center is watching the inspiring members continue to improve their communication skills and enjoy life.

 Beth Z. Thompson, MS, CCC-SLP